Logger System 1.0.0

 Using in Your Project:

-find_package(LoggerSystem REQUIRED)
+find_package(logger_system REQUIRED)

-target_link_libraries(your_app PRIVATE LoggerSystem::logger)
+target_link_libraries(your_app PRIVATE logger_system::logger_system)

 Requirements